 How many CRS points do you need for Canada Express Entry?

 The minimum CRS score for invitations fluctuates with each draw.
-In 2025–2026, general draws have ranged from 470–510 points.
+In recent draws, scores have ranged from 470–510 points.
 Category-based draws for healthcare, STEM, trades, transport, and agriculture can have lower cutoffs (380–440).
 Maximum possible CRS score is 1,200.

 Can I move to Canada without IELTS?